elastic/ecctl/docs/ecctl_deployment_resource_upgrade.md

 ```
   -h, --help            help for upgrade
-      --ref-id string   Optional deployment type RefId, if not set, the RefId will be auto-discovered
+      --ref-id string   Optional deployment RefId, if not set, the RefId will be auto-discovered
   -t, --track           Tracks the progress of the performed task
-      --type string     Optional deployment type to show resource information (elasticsearch, kibana, apm, or appsearch)
+      --type string     Optional stateless deployment type to upgrade (kibana, apm, or appsearch)
 ```

 ### Options inherited from parent commands